Updated March 2023

-Each organization has a different vision, mission and goal, and it's important that your organizational strategy supports yours.
+Each organization has a different vision, mission and strategic goals, and it's important that your organizational strategy supports yours.
 Furthermore, it's crucial that your leadership team and any staff that will play a role in implementing the strategy are involved in the process early on.
-While there are certain aspects of a strategic plan that are imperative, like a SWOT analysis, KPIs, and an execution plan, (Forbes shares the basics of what to include in a strategic plan) your strategy meeting is also a great time to get innovative with your team and encourage creative thinking and teamwork.
+While there are certain aspects of a strategic plan that are imperative, like a SWOT analysis, KPIs, and a strategy execution plan, (Forbes shares the basics of what to include in a strategic plan) your strategy meeting is also a great time to get innovative with your team and encourage creative thinking and teamwork.

 Where a strategic planning meeting be held?

-Depending on the size of your organization, your budget, and how often you review your strategy, you may want to consider different options.
-For example, if you work in a fast paced technology industry where you are addressing your strategy on a daily basis, you may decide that it's best done in house.
-However, if you review your strategy quarterly, you may want to hold offsite strategy meetings to encourage creativity and to have a change of scenery.
+Depending on the size of your organization, your budget, your strategic planning timeline and how often you review your strategy, you may want to consider different options.
+For example, if you work in a fast paced technology industry where you are addressing your strategy on a daily basis, you may decide that your strategy facilitation it's best done in house.
+However, if you conduct a quarterly strategy review, you may want to hold offsite strategy meetings to encourage creativity and to have a change of scenery.
 Similarly, organizations who choose to update their strategy on a yearly basis may decide that a multi-day strategic planning retreat is the best fit for them.
 Many organizations find that using a facilitator can help you make the most of offsite strategy sessions.

 Why is strategic planning important?